-A

-7.2 Queries
+6.2 Queries

 A query can be any request for information or clarification of understanding.

 Where such a process is required this will be defined in the UK Link Modification or Release Testing Approach document.
 This will provide the relevant contact details and an outline of the proposed process.